 Nutrition and deficiencies

-If a person living with diabetes experiences severe hypoglycemia, which may occur from skipping meals, their extremely low blood sugar levels could trigger a seizure.
+If a person with diabetes experiences severe hypoglycemia, which may occur from skipping meals, their extremely low blood sugar levels could trigger a seizure.

 Illness and infection